JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 1. In the `shared/src/commonMain` directory, create a new `sqldelight` directory.
 2. Inside the `sqldelight` directory, create a new directory with the name `com/jetbrains/spacetutorial/cache` to create nested directories for the package.
-3. Inside the package, create the `AppDatabase.sq` file (with the same name as the database you specified in the `build.gradle.kts` file).
+3. Inside the `cache` directory, create the `AppDatabase.sq` file (with the same name as the database you specified in the `build.gradle.kts` file).
    All the SQL queries for your application will be stored in this file.
 4. The database will contain a table with data about launches.
-To create the table, add the following code to the `AppDatabase.sq` file:
+   Add the following code for creating the table to the `AppDatabase.sq` file:

    ```text
    import kotlin.Boolean;